Basics of CPS

 A: No. It will slowly make your soul wither.
 And the taxes are often higher.
 But your suburban friends likely have a different opinion.

 Q: How do I know what school my child can attend?

 A: Every home is Chicago has one neighborhood elementary school and high school assigned to it.
 If you live within that school’s boundaries, your child is guaranteed admission at any time.
 Ideally, you will pre-register before the school year starts, but you can actually walk in at any time and they will enroll your child.
 That is the only school where your child has guaranteed admission (unless they have a sibling at another school and sometimes that is not even a sure bet.)

 To find out your neighborhood school using your address, use this link.

 http://schoollocator.cps.k12.il.us.
 This will also show you which Magnet schools you can apply to for the Proximity lottery.
 When you click on the school name, you can see the boundary area.

 If you get stuck or find conflicting data, try calling CPS’s demographic department at 773-553-3270.

 To view a specific neighborhood school’s boundaries, look here: http://cps.edu/Schools/Find_a_school/Pages/findaschool.aspx

-When you get to the school’s main page, on the lower left side of the screen is a link to Attendance Boundaries.
-Click on the zone map.
-Zoom in to the school you want.
+When you get to the school’s main page, click on the map at the left.
 The colored area around that school is the neighborhood boundary.
 Keep in mind that side of the street may vary (one side in one district, the other side in another district.)
-I’m not sure how to determine the neighborhood boundaries for the magnet schools, other than to enter an address and see if you qualify for that school.
-This map applies to neighborhood and magnet cluster schools only (not magnets, gifted, classical, or academic centers.)
+The proximity boundary for Magnets is not shown on these maps.
+To determine if you’re in the proximity area for a Magnet, use this link and enter your address. http://schoollocator.cps.k12.il.us

 Q: How do I know if my neighborhood school is good?